miviwi/teavm/README.md

 TeaVM-WASI
 ==========

 This repo contains a friendly fork of [TeaVM](https://github.com/konsoletyper/teavm), modified to support [WASI](https://wasi.dev/) and the WebAssembly [Component Model](https://github.com/WebAssembly/component-model) proposal.
 We hope to eventually merge this work upstream if there is interest from the TeaVM maintainers.
-In the meantime, we will be publishing the relevant packages to the Maven Central Repository under the `groupId` "com.fermyon".
+In the meantime, we have published the relevant packages to the Maven Central Repository under the `groupId` [com.fermyon](https://search.maven.org/search?q=g:com.fermyon).

+See [here](https://github.com/dicej/spin-teavm-example/blob/main/pom.xml) for an example of how to use the Maven plugin in your project.

-See [tests/wasi](tests/wasi) for an example.
+See [tests/wasi](tests/wasi) for an example command line app which exercises various WASI features.

 The remainder of this document consists of the original TeaVM README.md.